-- lesson (note on planning for next lesson could be that misconception needs addressing with a group or whole class) - GREEN errors or misconceptions that need addressing with an adult within the next lesson.
-Child to receive intervention. - -Green dot children to form a focus group for support in next lesson. - -Yellow dot children to be noted on planning and adults to speak to them during following lesson to check on track.
+-Gre lesso -Yell misconception needs addressing with a group or whole class) GREEN - errors or misconceptions that need addressing with an adult within the next lesson.
+Child to receive intervention. en dot children to form a focus group for support in next on. ow dot children to be noted on planning and adults to speak to n during following lesson to check on track. ------------------------ --- --